anhquan99/markdown/Technical/DevOps/AWS/DVA-C02/CICD.md

 - Gradual deployment control.
 - A file named `appspec.yml` defines how the deployment happens.
 - Perform in-place deployments or blue/green deployments.
+- Deployable compute platforms:
+	- EC2/On premises
+	- Lambda
+	- ECS
 - Must run the **CodeDeploy Agent** on the target instances.
+## Deployment
+### Types
+- In-place deployment:
+	- In this strategy, the previous version of the application on each compute resource is stopped, the latest application is installed, and the new version of the application is started and validated.
+>[!info] Notes
+>ECS can not use in-place deployment
+- Blue/green deployment
+	- On EC2/premises, the instances in a deployment group (original env) are replaced by a different set of instances.
+	- Traffic shifted.
 	- Define deployment speed:
 		- `AllAtOnce`
 		- `HalfAtATime` reduced capacity by 50%
 		- `OneAtATime` slowest, lowest availability impact
 		- `Custom` define your %
 - Life cycle event hooks
 	- **Auto scaling launch deployments:**
 	  ![[Pasted image 20240224215909.png]]